solana-developers/helpers/README.md

   airdropAmount?: number;
   minimumBalance?: number;
   keypairPath?: string;
+  requestAirdropIfRequired?: boolean;
 }
 ```

 By default, the keypair will be retrieved from the `.env` file.
 If a `.env` file does not exist, this function will create one with a new keypair under the optional `envVariableName`.

 To load the keypair from the filesystem, pass in the `keypairPath`.
+When set, loading a keypair from the filesystem will take precedence over loading from the `.env` file.

 After the keypair has been loaded, it will check the account's balance.
 If the balance is below the `minimumBalance`, it will airdrop the account `airdropAmount`.

+After the keypair has been loaded, you can skip the airdrop on low balance by setting `requestAirdropIfRequired` to `false`.

 To initialize a keypair from the `.env` file, and airdrop it 1 sol if it's beneath 0.5 sol: